Skip to Content

 The only problem with this theory is that there is no scientific evidence to back it up.
 If you’d like to try it yourself, there’s certainly nothing stopping you.
 (There definitely isn’t a rush of people clamoring to eat hedge apples instead.)

-It is true that, in limited cases, chestnuts paired with peppermint oil were somewhat effective at repelling a couple types of spiders.
-Even so, however, researchers at Iowa State University have found hedge apples along with lemons to be completely useless in repelling spiders.
+To give credit where credit is due, chestnuts paired with peppermint oil are somewhat effective at repelling a couple of types of spiders.
+Even so, researchers at Iowa State University have found hedge apples along with lemons to be completely useless in repelling spiders.

 Other Uses

-Okay, so they’re unpalatable, will give you horrible stomach pain, and while after lots of effort they may repel a cockroach or two, they’re certainly not the magical pest repellent old wives’ tales purport them to be.
+Okay, so they’re unpalatable, will give you horrible stomach pain, and while after lots of effort, they may repel a cockroach or two, they’re certainly not the magical pest-repellent old wives’ tales purport to be.

 Is there anything that hedge apples are actually good for besides being unique balls of curiosity which, upon further examination, only become more and more distasteful, literally and figuratively?